BetaHydri/RDP-Forensic/KERBEROS_NTLM_AUTHENTICATION.md

 - **4776** - Fires for ALL NTLM authentication (not just RDP)

 **Impact:**
-- Security log will grow much faster
+- Security log on Domain Controller will grow much faster
-- May need to increase Security log size (Default: 20 MB → Recommend: 100+ MB)
+- May need to increase Security log size (Default: 20 MB → Recommend: 100+ MB on DC)
-- Event collection will take longer (more events to filter)
+- Event collection will initially gather ALL authentications from DC

+**Automatic Filtering:**
+✅ The tool **automatically filters** pre-authentication events to show only those that correlate to RDP sessions (Logon Type 10/7/3/5):
+- Non-RDP authentications (SMB file shares, SQL, Exchange, HTTP) are excluded from results
+- Only pre-auth events within 0-10 seconds before an RDP logon with matching username are kept
+- This dramatically reduces noise in the output

 **Mitigation:**
 - Use `-IncludeCredentialValidation` only when needed for detailed analysis